 MLL: Students can participate in conversations and give presentations on familiar topics using complete sentences.

-Classical: Students can understand the phonology of the target language and can correctly pronounce and recite prose and poetry in the language.
+Classical: Students can understand the phonology of the target language and can correctly pronounce and recite prose and/or poetry in the language.

 MLL: Students can write briefly on familiar topics and present information using a series of sentences.